 Cell phones are just one of the modern conveniences that we have come to think of as necessities.
 As Wall Street Journal columnist Jason Zweig wrote in his thought-provoking book, Your Money and Your Brain, “In 1957, the average American earned about $10,000 (adjusted for inflation) and lived without a dishwasher, clothes dryer, television, or air conditioner” — and more people reported being “very happy” than do now.
 All these conveniences involve monthly fees, up-front purchases, regular repairs, accessories — or all the above.

-Besides not having to live in a shoebox and lick the road clean every morning (text version for those who can't watch video at work), kids today have all kinds of luxuries that weren't around 50 years ago.
+Besides not having the hardships endured in the past, kids today have all kinds of luxuries that weren't around 50 years ago.
 Here's some of the other Stuff that the past half-century has spawned to consume our money:

 - Cable TV

 - Computers, laptops, printers, monitors, keyboards, software, cables, mice, mice pads, speakers, and assorted USB-related doodads